rasmusab/officialcocktails/officialcocktails.com/content/cocktails/last_word.md

 - **Garnish with a lime twist**: Finish off the cocktail by expressing a lime twist over the drink.
 This adds an extra layer of citrus aroma and a pop of color.

-## Alcohol-free alternative to a Last word
+## Alcohol-free alternative to the Last word

 An alcohol-free alternative to the drink Last Word could be a concoction called the "Final Thought."
 It's made by mixing equal parts of freshly squeezed lime juice, maraschino cherry syrup, and green Chartreuse with a splash of sparkling water.
 Pour the mixture over ice, and garnish with a cherry and a sprig of mint.
 The drink will have a tart, sweet, and slightly herbal flavor, similar to the original cocktail, but without the alcohol content.
 It's a refreshing and satisfying drink that can be enjoyed without worrying about the next morning's hangover.